top of page

 Overnight Hydration Mask

-A deeply nourishing treatment that locks in moisture for a smooth, radiant complexion by morning.
+A deeply nourishing treatment designed to help maintain moisture for a smooth, radiant-looking complexion.

 Benefits: